upcliujie/mesa/docs/ci/bare-metal.rst

 The ``FDO_CI_CONCURRENT`` variable should be set to the number of CPU threads on the board, which is used for auto-tuning of job parallelism.

-Once you've updated your runners' configs, restart with ``sudo service gitlab-runner restart``
+Once you've updated your runners' configs, restart with :command:`sudo service gitlab-runner restart`

 Caching downloads
 -----------------